 For baked-on messes in the microwave, apply hand dishwashing detergent using your scrubber sponge; rinse clean.

-To prevent streak marks when cleaning large vertical areas such as appliance surfaces, start at the bottom and work up, overlapping areas with a circular motion.
+To prevent streak marks when cleaning large vertical areas such as appliance surfaces, start at the bottom and work up, overlapping regions with a circular motion.
 Rinse the sponge and reapply cleaner frequently.

 Clean the sink and faucet with a sponge and dishwashing liquid or all-purpose cleaner to remove any residue.
 To make the faucet sparkle, spritz it with a glass cleaner and polish dry.
 Wipe the countertops and refrigerator door handle clean of disinfectant.

+Step seven.
+Floor time.
 Sweep first to get rid of corner crumbs and then mop with a floor-care product designed for your floor type.
-Keep in mind that flooring can become cloudy with built-up residue from cleaning solution, so be sure to rinse well after each cleaning.
+Keep in mind that flooring can become cloudy with built-up residue from the cleaning solution, so be sure to rinse thoroughly after each cleaning.

-Better still: Use a no-rinse floor-cleaning product and simply mop your way out the kitchen door.
-If you spot-clean spills immediately after they happen, your floors will stay cleaner between toppings.
+Better still: Use a no-rinse floor-cleaning product and mop your way out the kitchen door.
+If you make spot-cleaning spills immediately after they happen, your floors will stay cleaner between toppings.
 And your house cleaning schedule quicker.